-- Writing reflective journals - Attendance at workshops, training days, master classes, academies, and webinars relevant to the apprenticeship - > Self-study that includes reading or watching videos or undertaking research - > Role-playing or simulation exercises. - Industry visits/conferences relevant to apprenticeships such as online and in-person events - Writing assessments, assignments and completing projects or case studies

-&lt;sup>2 Note the use of AI is valid, but in EPA the apprentice's evidence must be authentic and reflective of their competence.
-EPAOs will have policies that make clear how they check for acts of plagiarism and cheating and the penalties for proven offences.
+- Writing reflective journals - Attendance at workshops, training days, master classes, academies, and webinars relevant to the apprenticeship - > Self-study that includes reading or watching videos or undertaking research - ➤ Role-playing or simulation exercises - Industry visits/conferences relevant to apprenticeships such as online and in-person events - Writing assessments, assignments and completing projects or case studies.
+Note that the use of AI is valid, but the apprentice's evidence must be authentic and reflective of their competence.
+EPAOs/AOs will have policies that make clear how they check for acts of plagiarism and cheating and the penalties for proven offences.
 Citing reference sources are essential and apprentices should be trained and familiar with how to do this